There’s a consistent, almost predictable behavior pattern with many photographers who are successful.

 Successful photographers never whine about speakers who are selling stuff at conventions.

-They know that the information most speakers have is valuable, and you can take that photographer home with them by investing in their education materials.
+They know that the information most speakers have is valuable, and you can take that photographer home with you by investing in their education materials.

 (I have shelves and boxes filled with educational materials.)